ChristosKonstantas/IEEE-1857.2-lossless-audio-coding./README.md

 4) Adaptive Golomb-Rice coding with exhaustive search for the best k where m=2^k -> slow encoding fast decoding.
 5) Adaptive Exponential Golomb-coding with exhaustive search for the best k -> slow encoding fast decoding.
 6) Adaptive Golomb-Rice coding -> fast encoding fast decoding.

+If you want to process the results and understand deeper what is going on, the analytical report of this code is my thesis: see THESIS report.pdf file!

+Thank you very much for studying this code!